G-class torpedo boat: Service history

 The G1, G3 and G7 subclasses were nearly identical.
 Only the G13 subclass was significantly different in that it was redesigned with full oceangoing capabilities in mind.

 This design would later serve as inspiration for the Z-class torpedoboats that came after.

 The boats G1 to G8 had all received names in addition to their G-number, their official names would however remain the G-numbers.

 G1 to G12 were all retired in 1919 as they were considered obsolete at that time, with the exception of G11 which was decommissioned a year prior after hitting a mine left over from the First World War.
-G14 was also retired in 1919 but the reason for this is unknown.
+G14 was also retired in 1919 after a boiler explosion in drydock in Vlissingen on January 11th.

 By May 1940 the Second World War broke out for the Netherlands.
 At that time, G13, G15, and G16 were still in service.
 G13 and G15 managed to escape to the United Kingdom where they performed some escort and patrol duties until being decommissioned as they were considered obsolete and unfit for service due to their age.

 G16 was scuttled in Den Helder.
 The vessel was raised and repaired and was commissioned into the Kriegsmarine as the torpedo recovery vessel TFA-9.
 She was sunk at Kiel at the end of the war in Europe and returned to the Netherlands where she was expended as a target ship in 1948.